Data-driven Efficient Solvers for Langevin Dynamics on Manifold in High Dimensions: Solution to the Fokker-Planck equation on

 Then similarly we can multiply $\text{sgn}(\dot{\rho}_i)$ to both sides and obtain

-where we used $\sum_{i\in VF(j)} P_{ji}=1$. \end{proof}
+where we used $\sum_{i\in \text{VF}(j)} P_{ji}=1$. \end{proof}

-We conclude this section by the following convergence theorem in the weighted $L^2$ sense. { Although the proof of the convergence theorem is rather standard, c.f. \cite{eymard2000finite}, however the error estimation on manifold requires some careful treatments for the symmetric cancellation and some approximation lemmas for the Voronoi tessellation.}
+We conclude this section by the following convergence theorem in the weighted $L^2$ sense. { Although the proof of the convergence theorem is rather standard, cf. \cite{eymard2000finite}, however the error estimation on manifold requires some careful treatments for the symmetric cancellation and some approximation lemmas for the Voronoi tessellation.}

 \begin{thm}[Convergence] Suppose $\rho(\my,t)$, $t\in[0,T]$ is a smooth solution to Fokker-Planck equation \eqref{FP_N1} on manifold $\nn\subset \bR^\ell$ with initial density $\rho^0(\my)$.
 Let $\nn=\cup_{i=1}^n C_i$ be the Voronoi tessellation of manifold $\nn$ based on $\{\my_i\}_{i=1}^n$.
 Let